These instructions should be considered beta and for those familiar with a standard setup

 This howto documents broadly how to set up a multisite setup with 2 additional hosts (3 total).

-It assumes that you have a working Discourse official Standard Installation or 2-container installation (How to move from standalone container to separate web and data containers).
+It assumes that you have a working Discourse official Standard Installation or 2-container installation (Move from standalone container to separate web and data containers).

 Domain name for primary site